Jseo09/CSICproject/README.md

       - **Library**
         - Created the method for borrowing and renting the books and its logics
         - Created the method for adding the books and its logics
-        - Created the method for printing available books at specific libraries and its logic
+        - Created the method for printing available books at specific libraries and its logics
         - Printing addresses
         - Method for importing the CSV file
         - Created the class and its logics for the future changes